Improve the performance of Java apps

 When you build your Java app, you will have to decide what code libraries to use.
-There are many choices; there are the standard libraries, JHispster, Maven, Apache Commons, Guava, google-gson, Hibernate-ORM, Mockito, Junit, Log4j, Slf4j and many, many more.
+There are many choices; there are the standard libraries, JHispster, Maven, Apache Commons, Guava, google-gson, Hibernate-ORM, Mockito, Junit, Log4j, Slf4j, and many, many more.
 Each library contributes code that will impact your app performance.
 Depending on the specifics of your application, some will be faster for your implementation than others.
-Deciding on which library to use can seem like a never ending task, but spending the time to learn and test a number of available choices can be one of the best ways to ensure your app’s performance is aligned to your requirements.
+Deciding on which library to use can seem like a never-ending task, but spending the time to learn and test a number of available choices can be one of the best ways to ensure your app’s performance is aligned with your requirements.

 System Configuration choices